cabforum/smime/SBR.md

 **Notice for Readers**

-An S/MIME Certificate contains a public key bound to an email address and MAY also contain the identity of a Natural Person or Legal Entity that controls such email address.
+An S/MIME Certificate contains a public key bound to a Mailbox Address and MAY also contain the identity of a Natural Person or Legal Entity that controls such email address.
 The key pair can then be used to sign, verify, encrypt, and decrypt email.

 This Certificate Policy (CP) describes a subset of the requirements that a CA SHALL meet in order to issue Publicly-Trusted S/MIME Certificates.
 This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its Certification Practice Statement (CPS).
 These Requirements apply only to relevant events that occur on or after DATE (the original effective date of these Requirements).